 It is not necessary for research to be published in an open access journal in order to meet open access funding requirements.
 Deposit of the authors accepted manuscript into ACU Research Bank meets the conditions of both Australian and International Open Access funding mandates.

-A post-print is the version of your manuscript that has been through the peer review process (with revisions made), that has been accepted for publication.
-A post-print has not been through the final copyediting or formatting process and should not include publisher formatting, branding, pagination or copyright statements.
+The authors accepted manuscript is the version of your article that has been through the peer review process (with revisions made), and has been accepted for publication.
+An authors accepted manuscript has not been through the final copyediting or formatting process and should not include publisher formatting, branding, pagination or copyright statements.
 The content of the output should be identical to the final published version.

 To deposit the authors accepted manuscript of your article into Research Bank, contact Library Research Services.

 Publishing in an open access journal is supported under the ARC and NHMRC Open Access Policies.
 Both the ARC and the NHMRC allow for up to 10% of the project budget (direct costs) to be allocated to the payment of article processing fees.
 Because project budgets and dissemination pressures vary, funded researchers must decide which open access option is most appropriate for their circumstances.
 Self-archiving an open access version of a manuscript in an institutional repository incurs not cost to researchers.